X

 Zebby Matthews had a disappointing outing at Triple-A this past week but remains a strong stash option heading into Week 6.
 In this outing, Matthews served up a season-high four walks and allowed two runs for the second time in a single start.

-However, prior to this showing, Matthews held a stellar 1.45 ERA with a 1.02 WHIP across 18 2/3 innings of work.
+However, Matthews held a stellar 1.45 ERA before this showing with a 1.02 WHIP across 18 2/3 IP of work.
 He struck out 24 batters and showed near-perfect command, allowing just three walks.

 Matthews has taken a significant step forward this season in relation to his production at Triple-A during the 2024 campaign.
 In 2024, Matthews struggled during his first taste of the top level of the minor leagues, holding a 5.68 ERA with a 1.32 WHIP.